jarnik/verbal/README.md

 ### How it works ###

-Use the [editor](http://jarnik.itch.io/verbal) to create the conversation and export it to a JSON file like this:
+Use the [editor](http://jarnik.itch.io/verbal) to write the conversation and export it to a JSON file like this:
 ```json
 [
    {"actions":["So what do you want?"],"id":1,"links":[2,3],"x":336,"y":6},